Chandra-MARX/marxs/docs/source.rst

     ...     return times[times < exposuretime]
     >>> star = ConstantPointSource(coords=(0,0), flux=poisson_rate)

-Note that this simple implementation is incomplete (it can happen by chance that it does not generate enough photons), instead we recommend using `poisson_process` which will generate the appropriate function automatically given the expected rate:
+Note that this simple implementation is incomplete (it can happen by chance that it does not generate enough photons).
+Marxs provides a better implementation called `poisson_process` which will generate the appropriate function automatically given the expected rate:

     >>> from marxs.source.source import poisson_process
     >>> star = ConstantPointSource(coords=(11., 12.), flux=poisson_process(100.))